-Last update Confinement & Lockdown Travel Bans & Restrictions Cancellation of public events/Closure of public places Obligatory shut-down of economic activities Health system measures Public sector subsidies to businesses Public sector loans or capital injections to businesses Support to firms Estland (EST) 02-Apr-2020 (Last updated: 29-Apr-2020) State of emergency declared from 13 March to 1 May 2020.
-From 25 March, a 2+2 rule was implemented.
-People are only allowed to move alone or in pairs in public and should keep at least 2 meters distance to other people.
-For two municipalities Saaremaa and Muhumaa (islands), lockdown and closures of shops were introduced from 28 March.
-Border controls introduced from 17 March.
-Only citizens and residents are allowed to enter, as well as foreign citizens with family member in Estonia.
+Last upda Confinement & Lockdown Travel Bans & Restrictions Cancellation of public events/Closure of public places Obligatory shut-down of economic activities Health system measures Public sector subsidies to businesses Public sector loans or capital injections to businesses Support to firms Estland (02-Apr-202 (Last updat 29-Apr-202) ed: from 13 March to 1 May 2020. member in Estonia.
 Everybody entering from abroad are required to quarantine for two weeks.
-Commuting for work reasons between Latvia and Estonia allowed from 19 March.
-Sanitary inspections employed at the borders from 13 March.
-Restrictions on movement imposed on the islands of Hiiumaa, Saaremaa, Muhumaa, Vormsi, Kihnu and Ruhnu from 14 March, initially for two weeks.
-Only people who have a permanent residence on the islands are allowed to travel to the territories.
 All public gatherings, cultural activities (concerts, museums etc.) and sport competitions prohibited from 13 March.
 Visiting ban imposed for hospitals, welfare institutions and detention facilities from 13 March.
 All nightclubs and cinemas forced to close from 13 March.
 All sports clubs, gyms and children's play rooms must remain closed from 14 March.
 Alcohol sale prohibited in bars, restaurants and hotels from 10 PM to 10 AM (from 17 March).
 This is an extension of a similar prohibition permanently in place for shops.
 The purpose is to limit alcohol abuse, which could overburden health system and police during the state of emergency.
 All shopping centres forced to close from 25 March, except for stores providing basic necessities (groceries, pharmacies, banks etc.).
-In addition, restaurants and bars should be closed at 10 PM.
-The government is allocating the health system at least EUR 200 million over three months to cover the extraordinary costs of coronavirus (announced 25 March).
-Additional EUR 20 million has been earmarked for purchase of personal protective equipment, respirators and testing capabilities.
-An increase in shifts, the opening of separate COVID-19 wards, and extraordinary salary increases for frontline staff in health care institutions are foreseen.
-Compensation to organisers of cancelled events (announced 19 March).
+In addition, restaurants and bars should be closed at 10 PM. of personal protective equipment, respirators Compensation to organisers of cancelled events (announced 19 March).
 The government will reimburse up to EUR 3 million of the direct costs of cultural and sporting events scheduled between March and April.
 Estimated costs EUR 25 million.
-The state-owned financial institution KredEx will provide loans to businesses affected by the covid-19 crisis (announced 19 March): - Operating loans to overcome liquidity problems, including payment of bank loans, are provided (EUR 500 million).
-The maximum loan amount is EUR 5 million per company with 4% interest per annum. - Investment loans to take advantage of the new business opportunities created by the spread of coronavirus, and other new business opportunities are made available (EUR 50 million).
-The maximum loan amount is EUR 5 million.
-The maximum loan amount is EUR 5 million.
-The Rural Development Foundation will provide additional financial measures for rural and agricultural businesses (announced 19 March): - loan guarantees (EUR 50 million) - operating loans (EUR 100 million) - land capital (EUR 50 million).
-Expected losses included in budget amounts to around EUR 17 million.
+The state-owned financial institution KredEx will provide loans to businesses affected by the covid-19 crisis (announced 19 March): Operating loans to overcome liquidity problems, including payment of bank loans, are provided (EUR 500 million).
+The maximum loan amount is EUR 5 million per company with 4% interest per annum.
+Investment loans to take advantage of the new business opportunities created by the spread of coronavirus, and other new business opportunities are made available (EUR 50 million).
+The maximum loan amount is EUR 5 million per company with 4% interest per annum.
+Expected losses included in budget amounts to around EUR 55 million.
+The Rural Development Foundation will provide additional financial measures for rural and agricultural businesses (announced 19 March): Ioan guarantees (EUR 50 million) operating loans (EUR 100 million) Iand capital (EUR 50 million) Expected losses included in budget amounts to around EUR 50 million) Expected losses included in budget amounts to around EUR 50 million)